slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Threat:* Build using the expected CI/CD process, source location, and branch/tag, but using a parameter that injects unofficial behavior.

-*Mitigation:* Policy requires that the provenance's external parameters all match expected values.
+*Mitigation:* Verifier requires that the provenance's external parameters all match expected values.

 *Example 1:* MyPackage is supposed to be built from the `release.yml` workflow.
 Adversary builds from the `debug.yml` workflow.
-Solution: Policy rejects because the workflow parameter does not match.
+Solution: Verifier rejects because the workflow parameter does not match the expected value.

 *Example 2:* MyPackage's GitHub Actions Workflow uses `github.event.inputs` to allow users to specify custom compiler flags per invocation.
 Adversary sets a compiler flag that overrides a macro to inject malicious behavior into the output binary.
-Solution: Policy rejects because it does not allow any `inputs`.
+Solution: Verifier rejects because the `inputs` parameter was not expected.

 </details>
 <details><summary>Build from modified version of code modified after checkout <span>(expectations)</span></summary>